ICB is pleased to provide details of the ICB Board of Directors.

-As a member of the Board I will always be a passionate and engaged advocate for Industry.
-I have worked in this industry for almost 20 years and really love what I do.
-This is shown in my dedication to industry, education of Industry participants and in my voluntary roles with ICB.
+I remain a passionate and engaged advocate for Industry, having worked in this industry for almost 20 years.
+This is shown in my dedication to industry, education of Industry participants, and in my voluntary roles with ICB.

 My true passion is to inspire, educate, mentor and to help others achieve confidence and happiness in all that they do.
 I like to keep things simple in order to facilitate the fastest change and therefore believe in a no-nonsense approach to business and life.

 Most of all, I love to have fun, and this includes in business.
-Yes, we can work hard, but we can also play hard too.
-Who says work can't be enjoyable and this is what I would like to promote to the members to ensure a healthy work/life balance, whilst also reducing depression and any associated mental health issues.
+Who says work can’t be enjoyable and this is what I would like to promote to members to ensure a healthy work/life balance.